Mary Stewart (swimmer)

-Mary Beth Pauline Stewart (born December 8, 1945), also known by her married name Mary Stewart McIlwaine, is a Canadian former competitive swimmer who swam in High School for the Candian Dolphins club and competed for Canada in freestyle events at the 1960 and 1964 Olympics.
+Mary Beth Pauline Stewart (born December 8, 1945), also known by her married name Mary Stewart McIlwaine, is a Canadian former competitive swimmer who swam in High School for the Canadian Dolphins club and competed for Canada in freestyle events at the 1960 and 1964 Olympics.
 She twice broke the long-course world record in the women's 100-metre butterfly in the early 1960s.

 Early life

 Stewart was born December 8, 1945, in Vancouver, British Columbia to father William Stewart.
-Both her mother and father William would work as teachers, and her sister Helen and her husband Ted would work as teachers.
+Both her mother and father William worked as teachers, and her sister Helen and her husband Ted were also teachers.
 She first learned swimming fundamentals at the age of six from 1936 Canadian freestyle Olympian Robert Hooper.
 In competition and training, she likely swam briefly for the Vancouver Area Swim Club through 1956 under Coach Percy Norman and Assistant Coach Howard Firby.
 By 1956-7, she swam for Hall of Fame Coach Howard Firby with her equally talented sister Helen, as one of the original seven members of the highly competitive Canadian Dolphins Swim Club.
 Firby founded the Canadian Dolphins with Mary's father William in 1955, and coached the highly competitive program from 1955-1967, winning six Canadian Team national championships during his coaching tenure.
 Skilled in the study of anatomy and aerodynamics, Mary's coach Harold Firby made an involved study of the new butterfly stroke, attempting to improve his swimmer's positioning and technique, and passed his knowledge technique to Mary.
 A serious student, Mary attended an accelerated program at Kitsilano Secondary School an 8-12 public school known for quality academics and a strong sports program.
 She planned to attend the University of British Columbia.

 Mary studied dance from the age of four.
 A talented performer, through much of her swimming career from 1956-1963 she was the first person to perform as the University of British Columbia's mascot Leo the Lion at BC Lion home games held at Vancouver’s Empire Stadium.
 Beginning around the age of 10 she performed jumps, cartwheels, flips and handstands, as Leo the lion primarily during pre-game and half-time intervals.
 Beginning around 1955, she was tutored in choreography at the Vancouver studio of Grace Macdonald, who worked for the British Columbia Lions coordinating their cheerleaders.